 Whichever shampoo you choose, lather twice, rinse well and see if your hair recovers its bounce.
 Repeat the treatment every now and then, to prevent any future build-up.
 And don't buy any more plasticized shampoos!

 Styling products can weigh your hair down, even more than shampoo or conditioner.

 I'm not saying you have to live without styling products.
-The challenge is to find products that don't add weight to the hair, and that don't build up too much residue over time.
+The challenge is to find products that don't add weight to the hair and don't build up too much residue over time.

 If you've had your hair straightened, you must go sulfate-free.
 Otherwise, I honestly don't recommend it.

 Are you using your hairdryer and products correctly?
-Using too much mousse or gel, and/or bad drying technique can make your hair as flat as a pancake.
+Using too much mousse or gel, and/or bad drying techniques can make your hair as flat as a pancake.
 We'll work on your technique next—but first, try this experiment:

 Next morning, take a look at your hair (it's a good idea to do this on a day when you don't have to rush out the door, just in case...).

 Is it is looking fresher and bouncier than usual?
 If it is, it's time to review your drying method because it looks like you're blow-drying the volume out rather than in!